Florin Sandu (lawyer): Early life

-Sandu was born on February 24, 1949, in Balint, Timiș County, Romania.
+Sandu was born on February 24, 1949, in Balinț, Timiș County, Romania.
 His father Zamfir worked in the Interior Ministry.
 His mother Berta was a nurse.
-His brother Ion Eugen Sandu was Brigadier General in the Ministry of Interior, Chief of the Romanian Police from 1993 - 1995 and the Secretary of State at the Ministry of Interior.
+His brother Ion Eugen Sandu was Brigadier General in the Ministry of Interior, Chief of the Romanian Police from 1993 to 1995, and the Secretary of State at the Ministry of Interior.
 In 1995 he died in a tragic helicopter accident on September 1, 1995.

-Sandu attended primary at School No. 157 and then at Vladimirescu Tudor Theoretical High School in Bucharest.
-After graduating high school, he enrolled at the School of Police Officers Alexandru Ioan Cuza in Bucharesti, from which he graduated in 1969.
+Sandu attended elementary school at School No. 157 and then continued his studies at Tudor Vladimirescu Theoretical High School in Bucharest.
+After graduating high school, he enrolled at the Alexandru Ioan Cuza School of Police Officers in Bucharest, from which he graduated in 1969.
 He then worked as a police officer in the economic department and was appointed Chief.

 He competed in judo at the Rapid Club of Bucharest from 1968 to 1972 and ranked second in the national championship as a heavyweight and played on national teams.
 Subsequently, he was appointed Honorary President of the Romanian Association of Kendo.

 In 1972, he graduated from the Faculty of Law from the University of Bucharest.